-Nicola Jennings completed a PhD at the Courtauld Institute of Art in early 2015 on The Chapel of Contador Saldaña at Santa Clara de Tordesillas: New Proposals about its Original Appearance and Role in the Fashioning of Identity by an Early Fifteenth-Century Converso.
-Nicola did an MA in Early Netherlandish Painting at the Courtauld, has worked at the National Gallery and City University, and the Colnaghi Foundation of which she was Director from 2017 to 2021.
+Nicola Jennings completed a PhD at The Courtauld Institute of Art in early 2015 on The Chapel of Contador Saldaña at Santa Clara de Tordesillas: New Proposals about its Original Appearance and Role in the Fashioning of Identity by an Early Fifteenth-Century Converso.
+Nicola did an MA in Early Netherlandish Painting at The Courtauld, has worked at the National Gallery and City University, and the Colnaghi Foundation of which she was Director from 2017 to 2021.
 She is currently Director of the Athena Art Foundation which uses digital platforms to promote pre-20th century art from around the world.

 - MA, The Courtauld Institute of Art